Have you ever created a CodeCommit repo using CloudFormation?

 }

-Can you create an empty repo using CloudFormation and update stack to add code later?
+Can you create an empty repo using CloudFormation and update the stack to add code later?

 I see a lot of people creating an empty repo using CloudFormation.
-Later they try adding code by updating the stack with code parameter.
+Later they try adding code by updating the stack with code parameters.

-And it doesn’t have any effect on repo.
+And it doesn’t have any effect on the repo.

 In other words, even after stack update repo is empty and not updated with code.

-Well, fret not- If it happened with you.
+Well, fret not- If it happened to you.

-At the time of writing this tutorial, you can’t use Code property to update code to an existing repository.
-You can add initial commit only during the stack creation using Code property.
+At the time of writing this tutorial, you can’t use the Code property to update code to an existing repository.
+You can add an initial commit only during the stack creation using the Code property.

-After a stack is created, updating an stack with changed Code parameter will have no effect on your repo.
+After a stack is created, updating a stack with a changed Code parameter will have no effect on your repo.

 Steps to Create a CodeCommit Repo using CloudFormation